6 Best Vegan Baked Bean Recipes For Your Kids

 Method

-2. To avoid burning anything, add the tomato and garlic and simmer the combination for about a minute.
+- Add the tomato and garlic and simmer the combination for about a minute to avoid burning anything.

-3. Once the liquid has decreased, and the beans are ready to be served, whisk in the remaining ingredients, reduce the heat to low, and simmer the beans for an additional 15-20 minutes.
+- Once the liquid has decreased and the beans are ready to be served, whisk in the remaining ingredients, reduce the heat to low, and simmer the beans for 15-20 minutes.

 3. Chickpea Baked Beans

-Any sort of baked beans is a definite recipe for success.
-Instead of the conventional navy beans featured in baked beans, this meal calls for chickpeas!
+Any baked beans are a definite recipe for success.
+This meal calls for chickpeas instead of the conventional navy beans featured in baked beans!

 Prep time: 15 minutes | Cook time: 30 minutes | Total time: 45 minutes | Servings: 4-6